 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-In Year Four, you’ll undertake modules which access research being undertaken in the Department at an advanced level, and you will work on a team engineering project which will be designed in collaboration with industry partners.
-You’ll also choose from a range of specialist option modules which have recently included topics such as:
+In Year Four, you will work on a team engineering project which will be designed in collaboration with industry partners and take modules which access departmental research at an advanced level.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.